 Mac Metadata Breaks the Boot

-$ find /Volume/ALPINE -type f -name '._*' | xargs rm
+$ find /Volumes/ALPINE -type f -name '._*' | xargs rm

 In other words, once the SD card is ready, remove all Mac ._ metadata files.
 After this the initial instructions can be followed, and works fine.